NASA-PDS/pds-api/docs/source/guides/search/endpoints.rst

 * **collections**: search among products which class is product_collection
 * **bundles**: search among products which class is product_bundle

+The concept of product class is derived from the `PDS4 standard <https://pds.nasa.gov/datastandards/documents/im/current/index_1I00.html>`_.

 Query Detailed Syntax
 ~~~~~~~~~~~~~~~~~~~~~~